• 0203 811 8175

 With expert surgical care, most patients enjoy a major improvement in both appearance and breathing.
 A previously crooked or collapsed nose can be restored to a balanced, natural look that enhances facial harmony and restores confidence.
 Breathing through the nose also typically improves, especially if septal correction was part of the procedure.

-Can a broken nose heal without surgery?
+Does a broken nose always need surgery?

 Sanjay Rai